Study Guides | overview | What Is Mathematics?

 You probably know integers as whole numbers.
 But the plot thickens fast.
 They come in both positive and negative forms, each being the mirror opposite of the other.
 Integers include the basic counting numbers ($1, 2, 3…$), negative numbers ($-1, -2, -3…$) and everyone’s favorite, the almighty zero ($0$), which stands alone as neither positive nor negative, and without equal nor opposite.

 Zero is so strange that people killed each other over it.
-Note that the Gregorian Calendar still in use today does not include the year zero.
-This is because the early Christians were so horrified by that devilish number that they choose to name the year following 1 BC as 1 AD, editing the poor Year Zero right out of existence.
+Note that the Gregorian Calendar–still in use today–does not include the year zero.
+This is because early Christians were so horrified at the idea that their Lord might have been born on the devilish year zero that the number was removed from the calendar.
+Thus, the year 1 BC is followed by the year 1 AD, editing the poor Year 0 completely out of existence.

-The hope was that this would fool the Devil and delight God.
+The hope was that this would fool the Devil and delight the God.
 Maybe they were successful, and God yet smiles upon the face of the Earth, but it seems that this sinful world has been off by exactly one year ever since.
-This leads us to the rational numbers.
+This illogical mess naturally leads us to the next subject—the Rational Numbers.

 Rational Numbers

-Irrational numbers are the scary ones.
-And true to form people have killed each other over these numbers.
-Entire philosophical traditions have fallen due to one irrational number.
-Just ask your neighborhood Phythagorean.
-Oh!
-I forgot!
-They fled to the far corners of the Earth following the shattering discovery of the $\sqrt{2}$.
+Early Christians will be pleased to learn that the opposite of the Rational Numbers is not the Christian Numbers.
+Instead it is… drum roll… the Irrational Numbers!
+Now these are the scary ones.
+And true to form people have killed each other over these numbers for quite sometime.
+Entire philosophical traditions have fallen due to the discovery of a single irrational number.
+Just ask your neighborhood Pythagorean, most of whom fled to the far corners of the Earth following their shattering discovery of the irrational number $\sqrt{2}$.

 Here are some approximations for $\pi$:

-There’s a lot more to $\pi$ than meets the eye.
-Learn more here:
+There’s much more to $\pi$ than meets the eye.
+Discover more here:

 Question: What do you get if you divide the circumference of a jack-o-lantern by its diameter?